 From my years of working in and with global marketing departments, I have identified the five most common mistake that result in a failure to develop actionable customer insights.

 Mistake No. 1.
-You try to develop insights from a single piece of market research
+You try to develop customer insights from a single piece of market research

 Some people still think that insight is just another word for market research.
 It's not!
 Insights are rarely, if ever, developed from a single project.